EwertonBello/webdriver-python/README.md

-# WebDriver usando Python e ChromeDriver
+# WebDriver with Python and ChromeDriver
-Exemplo simples do uso do selenium WebDriver no Chrome.<br/>
+Simple example of using selenium WebDriver in Chrome.<br/>
 <Strong>Selenium: </Strong>(https://pypi.org/project/selenium/)<br/>
 <Strong>ChromeDriver: </Strong>(https://chromedriver.chromium.org/downloads)
-<h5>Obs: baixe o ChromeDriver e deixe na raiz do projeto</h5>
+<h5>Download ChromeDriver and leave it the root of the project</h5>